oemof/oemof-solph/doc/installation_and_setup.rst

 Skip the steps you have already done.
 Check your architecture first (32/64 bit)

-Install oemof

  1. Download latest `Anaconda <https://www.continuum.io/downloads#windows>`_ for Python 3.x (64 or 32 bit)
  2. Install Anaconda
- 3. Open the 'Anaconda Prompt' and typ: :code:`pip install oemof`
+ 3. Open the 'Anaconda Prompt' and type: :code:`pip install oemof`
  4. Install a :ref:`windows_solver_label` if you want to use solph and execute the solph examples

 .. _windows_solver_label: